Hulu-Med: A Transparent Generalist Model towards Holistic Medical Vision-Language Understanding: Methods

-To manage the computational load from 3D and video modalities, we employ a two-stage token reduction strategy.
-First, at the intra-plane level, we apply local spatial pooling to 3D and video inputs by setting a merge factor of 2.
-This step combines each 2x2 block of adjacent patch tokens into a single token via bilinear interpolation, reducing the number of visual tokens for each plane by a factor of four.
-This pooling is omitted for single 2D images, which pose a lesser computational burden.
-Second, at the inter-plane level, we implement a {Medical-Aware Token Reduction} strategy.
-This mechanism prunes redundant patch embeddings from adjacent slices or frames by calculating the $L_1$ distance between them and removing those below a threshold $\tau=0.1$.
-This strategy reduces the final visual token count by up to 60\% for 3D and video inputs while maintaining comparable performance.
+To manage the heavy computational load from 3D and video modalities, we employ a two-stage token reduction strategy.
+First, at the \textbf{intra-plane level}, we apply local spatial pooling to 3D and video inputs by setting a merge factor of 2.
+This step combines each $2 \times 2$ block of adjacent patch tokens into a single token via bilinear interpolation, reducing the number of visual tokens for each plane by a factor of 4.
+This pooling is omitted for single 2D images, which pose less computational burden.
+Second, at the \textbf{inter-plane level}, we implement a medical-aware token reduction strategy.
+This mechanism prunes redundant visual tokens by comparing corresponding patches across adjacent slices or frames.
+Specifically, for video inputs, we compute the $L_1$ distance between the embeddings of spatially corresponding patches from consecutive frames: $\text{diff}_t^{(i)} = \|f_v(\mathbf{v}_t)^{(i)} - f_v(\mathbf{v}_{t-1})^{(i)}\|_1$ where $f_v(\mathbf{v}_t) \in \mathbb{R}^{N_v \times d_v}$ represents the visual token embeddings at frame $t$ output by the vision encoder, $f_v(\mathbf{v}_t)^{(i)} \in \mathbb{R}^{d_v}$ denotes the embedding vector of the $i$-th patch at frame $t$, and $f_v(\mathbf{v}_{t-1})^{(i)} \in \mathbb{R}^{d_v}$ denotes the embedding of the spatially corresponding patch at frame $t-1$.
+Patches with $\text{diff}_t^{(i)} < \tau$ (where $\tau=0.1$) are considered temporally redundant and pruned from frame $t$.
+This patch-level pruning strategy is applied during the forward pass after visual encoding and is performed dynamically based on the current visual encoder parameters.
+The strategy reduces the final visual token count by up to 60\% for 3D and video inputs while maintaining comparable performance.

-\paragraph{Text Tokenizer} The textual input, such as a user's question, is processed concurrently by a dedicated text tokenizer.
-We employ the tokenizer native to the LLM backbone, which is a Byte-Pair Encoding (BPE) tokenizer~\cite{sennrich2015neural} with a vocabulary size of {152,064} tokens.
-This tokenizer is optimized for processing multilingual text and special characters common in medical literature.
-The input text is converted into a sequence of integer token IDs, which are then passed to the LLM's input embedding layer to be transformed into dense vector representations.
+\paragraph{Text Tokenizer} For textual input, we employ the tokenizer native to the LLM backbone, which is a Byte-Pair Encoding (BPE) tokenizer with a vocabulary size of 152,064 tokens~\cite{sennrich2016neural}.

-\paragraph{Multimodal Projector} To bridge the visual and linguistic domains, a Multimodal Projector aligns the output of the vision encoder with the LLM's embedding space.
-The projector is a two-layer Multilayer Perceptron (MLP) with a GELU activation function.
-It takes the final sequence of visual patch embeddings from the vision encoder, $\mathbf{H}_v \in \mathbb{R}^{N \times 1152}$, and transforms it into a sequence of language-compatible embeddings, $\mathbf{H}_{\text{proj}} \in \mathbb{R}^{N \times D_{\text{llm}}}$:
+\paragraph{Multimodal Projector} To bridge the visual and text domains, a multimodal projector~($g(\cdot)$) aligns the output of the vision encoder with the LLM's embedding space with a two-layer Multilayer Perceptrons (MLPs).
+It takes the final sequence of visual patch embeddings from the vision encoder, $f_v(\mathbf{v}) \in \mathbb{R}^{N_v \times d_v}$ ($d_v = 1152$), and transforms it into a sequence of language-compatible embeddings, $g(f_v(\mathbf{v})) \in \mathbb{R}^{N_v \times d}$: